DonnaYoung.org

 In Summary

 Selecting books is part of your job.
+You can choose a curriculum that has been assembled for you or you can choose individual books.
 Do the best you can, learn from your mistakes and move on.
 It's not a big deal.

 1. Meet with other homeschoolers to talk about books and to look at their books.